tfxTanoli/tfxTanoli/README.md

 Hi there! 👋
 Welcome to my GitHub profile!
-I'm Faiza Nageen, a front-end designer, desktop application developer, and MERN stack developer with a passion for creating beautiful and functional web applications. 🚀
+I'm Muhammad Usman, a front-end designer, desktop application developer, and MERN stack developer with a passion for creating beautiful and functional web applications. 🚀
 I am also a website cloner😘

 About Me ℹ️